Academic Records Information

-2. The right to request an amendment to their education records, if he or she believes the record contains inaccurate or misleading information.
+2. The right to request an amendment to their education records, if they believes the record contains inaccurate or misleading information.

-If a student believes his or her education record contains information that is inaccurate, misleading, or is otherwise in violation of his or her privacy rights, the student may request in writing that their record be changed.
-Students seeking a change of grade should refer to the Grade Appeal policy.
+If a student believes their education record contains information that is inaccurate, misleading, or is otherwise in violation of their privacy rights, the student may request in writing that their record be changed.
+Students seeking a change of grade should refer to the Grade Appeal policy found in their undergraduate or graduate catalog.
 The written request must clearly identify the part of the record the student wants amended and must specify why the record is inaccurate or misleading.
 If the Registrar agrees with the student’s request, the appropriate records will be amended.
-If the Registrar decides not to amend the record, the student will be notified of the decision, within a reasonable period of time, and the student will be advised of his or her right to a formal hearing.
+If the Registrar decides not to amend the record, the student will be notified of the decision, within a reasonable period of time, and the student will be advised of their right to a formal hearing.

-Student requests for a formal hearing to contest the Registrar’s decision must be made, in writing, to the vice provost.
+Student requests for a formal hearing to contest the Registrar’s decision must be made, in writing, to the Associate Provost.
 A hearing committee will be appointed and the student will be notified of the date, time and place of their hearing.
-The student may present evidence relevant to the issues raised and may be assisted by one or more individuals of their choice, including an attorney, at their own expense.
+The student may present evidence relevant to the issues raised and may be assisted or represented by one or more individuals of their choice, including an attorney, at their own expense.
 Decisions of the hearing committee, which will be based solely on the evidence presented at the hearing, will be final.
 Following the hearing, the committee will provide their written decision and a summary of the hearing to the concerned parties.
-If the decision is in favor of the student, his or her education record will be amended accordingly.
+If the decision is in favor of the student, their education record will be amended accordingly.

 Students who are dissatisfied with the result of their hearing may place in their education record an explanatory statement commenting on the information that was under review.
 The explanatory statement will be maintained as part of the students’ education record and will be released when the records in question are disclosed.